 I’ve seen just how effective worms are in the Rolypig.
 It’s important to know that worms can’t digest fresh food waste.
 They can only make use of it when food waste has rotten down enough.
 This may be at the point where foods have started to turn mouldy.
 Worms graze on the mould hairs that are generated.
 At this stage of the break-down they won’t be able to digest the food but they make use of the nutrients that the moulding process extracts.

-After the mould fungi have finished, microbes take over and take the waste through the remaining phases of decomposition.
+After the mould fungi have finished, microbes take over and take the food waste through the remaining phases of decomposition.
 This is when the broken down material will become fully accessible to the worms.
 They will digest it completely.
 It’s understood that they will consume the mass as a whole more than once.

 It’s quite possible that the rotting food waste will go through worms over and over again until they have extracted every bit of, what is for them, nutrient value.
 In doing this it’s also understood that worms, and their ability to digest everything completely, can remove through digestion, any potentially harmful pathogens that may be lurking around.
 This is particularly interesting to know, when, as we were discussing earlier, the addition of cooked meat waste to the compost pile.